-During the year, the Company obtained 100 voting non-participating management shares in JM Financial India Growth Fund III VCC.
+The Company also holds 100 voting non-participating management shares in JM Financial India Growth Fund III VCC which it manages.
 The holder of the management shares shall have the right to vote but shall not be entitled to any share of the profits of the Fund.
 On the liquidation of the Fund, the holder is entitled to the return of capital paid up on the management shares.

-The management shares is accounted as financial asset at fair value through profit or loss and assessed at level 2 of the fair value hierarchy.
+The investment in management shares is accounted as financial asset at fair value through profit or loss and assessed at level 2 of the fair value hierarchy.